EDCD/EDMarketConnector/README.md

 Setup
 --------
-The first time that you run the app you are redirected to Frontier's authentication website and prompted for your username and password.
-This is the same username and password combination that you use to log into the Elite: Dangerous launcher, and is required so that the Frontier servers can send the app *your* data and the data for the station that *you* are docked at.
+The first time that you run the app while playing the game you are redirected to Frontier's authentication website and prompted for your username and password.
+This is the same username and password combination that you use to log into the Elite: Dangerous launcher.
+If you run the game via Steam, press the Steam button on the website and enter your Steam credentials instead.
+This step is required so that the Frontier servers can send the app *your* data and the data for the station that *you* are docked at.

 Refer to the [Privacy Policy](PRIVACY.md) for how this app handles your data.

 ### Output